 - (a) For all discretionary permits.
 The following findings, based on information in the record, shall be made by the approving authority prior to the approval of any discretionary permit: - (1) General Plan.
 The use or project proposed is consistent with the General Plan. - (2) Zoning Code.
 The use, activity or improvement(s) proposed is consistent with the provisions of the Zoning Code. - (3) CEQA.
 The approval of the permit application is in compliance with the requirements of the California Environmental Quality Act. - (4) Compatibility.
 The location, size, design and operating characteristics of the proposed use will not create conditions or situations that may be incompatible with other permitted uses in the vicinity. - (5) General welfare.
 The approval of the permit application will not result in conditions or circumstances contrary to the public health and safety and the general welfare. - (6) Public Facilities.
-The approval of the permit application is in compliance with Codified Ordinances Section 7-9-711. - (d) For Variance applications.
+The approval of the permit application is in compliance with Codified Ordinances Section 7-9-711. - (b) For Variance applications.
 In addition to the findings required by paragraph one (1) of this subsection, the following findings shall be made by the approving authority prior to the approval of any Variance application: - (1) Special circumstances.
 There are special circumstances applicable to the subject building site which, when applicable zoning regulations are strictly applied, deprive the subject building site of privileges enjoyed by other property in the vicinity and subject to the same zoning regulations.
 (The special circumstances shall be specified in the adopted finding.) - (2) No special privileges.
-Approval of the application will not constitute a grant of special privileges which are inconsistent with the limitations placed upon other properties in the vicinity and subject to the same zoning regulations, when the specified conditions are complied with. - (e) Modified development standards.
-If the land use regulations of a planned community or specific plan allow a discretionary permit, other than a Variance Permit, to modify the site development standards to be less restrictive than otherwise stated in the enabling ordinance, the following finding shall be made in addition to "(1)" above:
+Approval of the application will not constitute a grant of special privileges which are inconsistent with the limitations placed upon other properties in the vicinity and subject to the same zoning regulations, when the specified conditions are complied with.

-"The alternative development standard(s) will result in an equivalent or better project in terms of adverse impacts and public benefits to the immediate and surrounding community."

-(f) New use allowed.
+- (c) Modified development standards.
+If the land use regulations of a planned community or specific plan allow a discretionary permit, other than a Variance Permit, to modify the site development standards to be less restrictive than otherwise stated in the enabling ordinance, the following finding shall be made in addition to "(1)" above: - "The alternative development standard(s) will result in an equivalent or better project in terms of adverse impacts and public benefits to the immediate and surrounding community." - (d) New use allowed.
 Where the enabling ordinance authorizes a discretionary permit to allow a principle use not specifically identified as permitted or prohibited, the following additional finding shall be made in addition to "(1)" above: